linux4sam/egt/CONTRIBUTING.md

 ## Compilers

 gcc is the recommended compiler version.
-The minimum support version is gcc 5 which [contains c++14 support](https://gcc.gnu.org/projects/cxx-status.html#cxx14).
+The minimum supported version is gcc 5.2 which [contains c++14 support](https://gcc.gnu.org/projects/cxx-status.html#cxx14).
 You can compile with a specific version of gcc, even though multiple versions may be installed, by specifically providing the CC and CXX environment variables